 iv. coordinating all communications with staff, students, the broader University community, the media and the public on behalf of the University, and

 v. overseeing and directing the Incident Management Team’s Communications Team during a State of Campus Emergency or Alert Status.

-(d) The Pro-Vice-Chancellor (Health Sciences) is responsible for:
+(d) The Pro-Vice-Chancellor (Health Sciences) (or delegate) is responsible for:

 i. providing planning and intelligence information to the Incident Controller during an epidemic/pandemic/infectious disease Alert Status or State of Campus Emergency, and

 ii. chairing the Infectious Diseases Emergency Planning Group.